timcdlucas/Mapping-malaria-by-sharing-spatial-information-between-incidence-and-prevalence-datasets-manuscript/ms.md

+---
-# A comparison of models for polygon data, point data or both for malaria mapping
+title: A comparison of models for polygon data, point data or both for malaria mapping
+---

 Which journal? r stat soc applied?
+Comp bio was original plan?
+But probably not good enough.

 1. Use Madagascar + Indonesia as case studies.
 2. do cross validation on both pr and polygon. no good way to combine so just have to report both in every case